Our Values

 So, by the time my junior and senior years rolled around, I was a three-sport varsity athlete spending 1 or 2 hours a day in the gym, 2-3 hours a day at practices, and about an hour a day watching film.
 All of a sudden, winning and losing did matter.
 Playoff brackets, district titles, and college scholarships hung in the balance.
 The hard work of sports wasn’t done on game days.
 It was done at 5:30 in the morning in an empty gym and at 11:30 at night, watching film on the bus.
 I learned to put in the hard work while no one was watching because if you wait to work hard until someone is watching, it’s too late.

 This is why I love working at Sterling Ideas.
 We do the hard work, day in and day out.
 We’re up early and we work late.
 We don’t wait until everyone is watching to do what needs to be done.
 We don’t start working hard when you run into big problems; we work hard to make sure you don’t have big problems.
 We aren’t clocking in at 8:59 and clocking out at 5:00, hoping it’s enough to stay afloat.
 We care too much about you and your company to show up on game day and hope for the best.
 Your company, your employees, and the good work you do all hang in the balance.
-At Sterling Ideas, we’ve decided not to do the bare minimum.
-If we wait to work hard until someone is watching, it’ll be too late.
+At Sterling Ideas, we’ve always worked hard for your success.
 We’re committed to you.

 ~Hannah